Beichen-Hg/CV-project/README.md

 2. You need to download and store both the "frontend" and "backend" folders in the same root directory, otherwise the frontend code will not execute properly!
 3. Additionally, you **must** create a folder named "uploads" in both the **project root directory** and the **backend directory** to temporarily store uploaded images!

-The first three levels of the directory structure should look like the following (the node_modules folder will be generated in the environment setup section):
+The first three levels of the directory structure should look like the following (the "node_modules" folder will be generated in the environment setup section):
 ```text
 project-root/
 ├── frontend/